noahehall/theBookOfNoah/0current/aws/0provisioning.md

     - step scaling: greater control over scale in/out events in response to cloud watch alarms; % based scaling that also evaluates during cooldown periods (unlike simple scaling)
       - e.g. target value of 60%, if it goes up by 10%, add 1 additional instance, if its passed by 30%, add 3 instances
       - allows for fine-grained scale adjustments
-    - simple scaling: not revaluated during cooldown periods; if you experience a huge and sudden change in demand, you may not scale out appropriately
+    - simple scaling: not re-evaluated during cooldown periods; if you experience a huge and sudden change in demand, you may not scale out appropriately
     - Simple Queue Service

 - considerations